meduardaeneves/meduardaeneves.github.io/_pages/about.md

 ---
 permalink: /
-title: "Sobre mim"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Engenheira Civil formada pela Universidade Federal de Pernambuco (UFPE), em transição de carreira para a área de Tecnologia da Informação.
-Atualmente estudante de Pós-Graduação pelo CIN-UFPE na área de Deep Learning, em busca de uma vaga Junior em tecnologia.
+Civil engineer graduated from the Federal University of Pernambuco (UFPE), in career transition to the field of Information Technology (IT).
+Currently a postgraduate student at CIN-UFPE in the area of Deep Learning.